mylifeecho/mylifeecho.github.io/_posts/2015-05-31-elasticsearch-plugin-scala.md

 ## Define modules as alternative solution

 Usually plugin is something more than just REST endpoint and it's better to split our plugin on modules.
 First module can be our REST hello endpoint.
-The Hello module class must be inherited from `org.elasticsearch.common.inject.AbstractModule` and have overridden `configure` method to register handler
+The Hello module class must be inherited from `org.elasticsearch.common.inject.AbstractModule` and have overridden `configure` method to register the handler

 ```scala
 def override configure():Unit = bind(classOf[HelloRestHandler]).asEagerSingleton
 ```

 You can register your modules by overriding `Collection<Class<? extends Module>> modules()` java method of the plugin class.
-First of all we need to define list of modules our plugin contains.
+First of all we need to define the list of modules our plugin contains.
 We have to convert Scala list to Java list to satisfy Java interface.
 When you import `scala.collection.JavaConverters` conversion will happen implicitly, but according to [Effective Scala][effective-scala] book by Twitter it's recommended to use explicit `asJava` method, aiding reader.
 Finally the method will look like:

 ```scala
 def override modules() {